Police arrest suspects accused of targeting Latinos in crime spree

 Police say two crooks started early Sunday morning at 9 a.m. on Curtis Street.

-Two Hispanic men were changing oil when the gunmen walk up and tell them to get on the ground and and give them everything they have.
+Two Hispanic men were changing oil when the gunmen walked up and told them to get on the ground and and give them everything they had.

-Then, 45 minutes later, the two robbers head over to Knightway.
+Then, 45 minutes later, the two robbers headed over to Knightway.

-This time two Hispanic men were in their driveway looking at speakers when they suddenly found themselves staring down the barrel of a handgun and rifle.
+This time, two Hispanic men were in their driveway looking at speakers when they suddenly found themselves staring down the barrel of a handgun and rifle.

 The armed robbers hit their last spot 55 minutes later on Grenoble Street where they are accused of robbing a couple of Hispanic men at an apartment complex.